October 15 – 18

 Other than that, feel free to relax at the pools, hike a trail in the state park, drive around to see Ricardo Breceda’s amazing metal sculptures, or just sleep in after a long night of imaging or observing.

-On Saturday morning, from 8-10AM, set up shop to sell your used astronomy gear and make a couple bucks!
-It’s time to sell that eyepiece you never use, those books and charts you swore you were going to get around to some day, and that red flashlight that was number 36 in your collection.
+On Saturday morning, from 8-10AM, there may be a swap meet where you can sell your used astronomy gear and make a couple bucks!
+Maybe it’s time to sell that eyepiece you never use, those books and charts you swore you were going to get around to some day, and that red flashlight that was number 36 in your collection.
 The Swap Meet is held in the picnic/BBQ area on the west end of the property.
+The swap meet may be cancelled due to weather and/or interest.
+Please check the program schedule when checking in.